amberstar/the-component-pattern/README.md

 Decription:
 ------------
-1. Parent component (The focal point of reasoning)
+1. parent component (The focal point of reasoning)
 2. parent inputs
-3. input from parent to child component
+3. input sent from parent to child component
-4. output from child component to parent
+4. output from child component recieved by parent
 5. parent ouputs

 The Constraints: